 We love video games for being video games, right?
 At least that’s what I thought all my life.
 But after a reboot of my designer brain happened, I was stunned with the discovery that it might not necessarily be true.

-I mean, I still like video games when they are video games.
-It’s just that I love them when they are not.
+I mean, I still love video games when they are video games.
+It’s just that I also love them when they are not.

 Let’s do a little experiment.

 Here is five well known action-adventure games.
 BIOSHOCK.
 MODERN WARFARE 2.
 GRAND THEFT AUTO 3+.
 RED DEAD REDEMPTION.
 UNCHARTED 3.

 Think about your favorite, most memorable moments from the single player part of each, then read below if I have managed to guess any of these moments.

 BIOSHOCK: First ten minutes.
 Entering Rapture.

 MODERN WARFARE 2: No Russian.
 You take part in an airport massacre of hundreds of civilians.

 GRAND THEFT AUTO 3+: Driving around, listening to the radio.

 RED DEAD REDEMPTION: Riding into Mexico, accompanied by a moody song.

 UNCHARTED 3: The desert section.
 Dehydrated, tired Drake walks in circles in the desert’s heat and cold for two days.